Skip to main content

 Committing files to an existing application

 app.commit(file, fileName?) uploads files into an already-deployed application.
 Pass a zip to replace multiple files at once, or a single file to update just that one.
+Under the hood, the API accepts a path query parameter to control where the commit is written; the SDK sends it for you.

 In v3 commit() accepted a third restart argument.
 In v4 the third parameter has been removed — use app.restart() after the commit if you need a restart.